This is the original pattern photo from 1940 for a pair of wristlets (sometimes called fingerless gloves).

 Here are the "H" half-mitts from the book above that I knitted.

 Another photo of the "H" half-mitts that I made.
-They have ribbing at the top of the hand, which then separates into separate finger holes at the very top.
+They have ribbing at the top of the hand and the fingers are free for working.

 This is the "E" Brioche Scarf that I knitted, also from the book above.